 Minnesota earned its first win over a ranked opponent to improve to 12-3

-Chuck Merzbacher returned to Minnesota, his alma mater, in August 2012 to helm the women's tennis program and continue the tradition of the Maroon and Gold.
+Chuck Merzbacher returned to Minnesota, his alma mater, in August 2012 to lead the women's tennis program and continue the tradition of the Maroon and Gold.

 In his first season with the Golden Gophers, Merzbacher led the team to a 10-15 overall record on the court.
-Earning the No. 10 seed, the squad participated in the 2013 Big Ten Tournament and defeated Penn State (4-1) in the opening round before falling to Nebraska in the quarterfinals.
-Merzbacher coached junior Natallia Pintusava to receive Second Team All-Big Ten honors.
-Pintusava was one of the Gophers' top players during the 2012-13 season, competing at the No. 1 spots in both singles and doubles.
-Rounding out the year, she garnered a 14-22 overall record with a 5-6 mark in league play.
+Earning the No. 10 seed, the squad participated in the 2013 Big Ten Tournament and defeated Penn State, 4-1, in the opening round.
+Merzbacher coached junior Natallia Pintusava to receive Second Team All-Big Ten honors, making her the team's first three-time all-conference honoree in over a decade.

 Merzbacher joined the staff after spending the last 16 years at fellow Big Ten member Ohio State.
 During his tenure with the Buckeyes, Merzbacher coached his squads to nine NCAA Tournament appearances and a total of 209 victories, becoming the winningest coach in program history and leading Ohio State women's tennis to national prominence.